-The following are a few of the things I’ve done with my own chokecherry harvest since August.
+The following are a few of the things I’ve done with my own chokecherry harvest this year.
 Along with so many others on the internet, I offer my own recipes for pancake syrup and jelly.
 Next I will offer my newer ventures with my own recipes, followed by a recipe for chokecherry pie.
 Since the foundation of chokecherry cuisine is the “juice” extracted from the berries, I will start with a refresher on that process.

 Making Chokecherry Juice

 When I want to make some chokecherry juice, one quart bag of berries comes out of the freezer and, once thawed, goes in a pot with several cups of water.
 Many sources will give exact measurements and times for simmering, but what I’ve found is that a quart bag will mix with about 6 cups of water and yield several cups of good, dark juice once it’s done.
 I will lightly mash the berries with a potato masher (and only lightly, because the pits contain a cyanide compound that you will not want to release) in order to break the skins and help them saturate the water with the chokecherry essence.
 I will usually simmer this for an hour or more, perhaps adding water, until I have the volume I need and the color I want- inky, dark purple.
 This is then strained through cheesecloth and used as the foundation for jelly, syrup, and all the rest.

 This is my own recipe for jelly, using powdered pectin, with the juice/sugar ratio I like.
 The lemon juice is to help ensure the jelly firms up; without it, you can’t be sure your chokecherry juice is acidic enough on its own.
 Bring juices and pectin to a full boil in a large saucepan, skimming foam if needed.
 Add sugar and boil hard for 1 minute.
 Pour into sterilized jars, leaving 1/2 inch headspace.
 Clean rims, seal, process in water bath for 10 minutes.

 - 3.5 cups of CC juice